Prayas-35/RoR/README.md

 - Frontend: Next.js, Tailwind CSS
 - Backend: Next.js
 - Database: MongoDB
-- APIs: GroqSDK
+- APIs: GroqSDK, Corcel API
-- Hosting:
+- Hosting: Vercel

 ### Sponsor Technologies Used (if any):
 - [✅] **Groq:** _How you used Groq_